skg-if/interoperability-framework/docs/research-product.md

 - `identifiers` *List* (recommended): A list of objects representing external identifiers for the manifestation.
 Each object is structured as follows:
     - `scheme` *String* (mandatory): The scheme for the external identifier (e.g., doi, handle, url, pubmed, etc.).
     - `value` *String* (mandatory): The external identifier.
-- `peer review` *Object* (suggested): Whether the manifestation has undergone a peer review.
+- `peer review` *Object* (recommended): Whether the manifestation has undergone a peer review.
 It must be specify only if information about peer reviewing exists, and has the following properties:
     - `status` *String* (mandatory): describe if the manifestation has been already reviewed (i.e. “peer reviewed”) or if it is currently under review (i.e. “under review”).
-    - `description` *String* (suggested): describe the type of peer review that applies, to choose from `single-blind peer review`, `double-blind peer review`, `open peer review`.
+    - `description` *String* (recommended): describe the type of peer review that applies, to choose from `single-blind peer review`, `double-blind peer review`, `open peer review`.
 - `access_rights` *Object* (mandatory): The access right for the specific materialisation.
 It specifies the following properties:
     - `status` *String* (mandatory): describe if the manifestation is open access (`open`), closed access (`closed`), under embargo (`embargoed`), restricted access (`restricted`), or unavailable for some reason (`unavailable`).
-    - `description` *String* (suggested): describe and qualify the specific status selected.
+    - `description` *String* (recommended): describe and qualify the specific status selected.
 - `licence` *String* (recommended): The URL of the licence specific to the manifestation.
 - `version` *String* (recommended): The version for a software or research data product.
 - `biblio` *Object* (optional): An object containing bibliographic information about a manifestation.
 The object has the following properties: